In a “supersized” culture, where bigger is better, nanotechnology is redefining the meaning of slimming down.

 Today, all of our favorite songs fit on a business card-size machine instead of on hundreds of CDs.
 Loud, clunky medical equipment has been

-with sleek quiet machinery that produces results in seconds.
+quiet machinery that produces results in seconds.
 And, scientists and engineers in various industries are working with the smallest particles to build some of the most complex structures.

 The term “nanotechnology” refers to materials and devices that function at a microscopic level of less than 100 nanometers-that’s less than 1/800 of the diameter of a human hair.
 But it’s not just about making products smaller, but also stronger, cleaner, lighter, less expensive and more precise.
 Given this simple definition, nanotechnology can be broadly applied across disciplines to blur the boundaries between biology, chemistry, physics and engineering.